mcosta21/starctron/README.md

 }
 ```

-> Finally, just access the routes.js file at the root of the project, and include the new routes for each page, correlating them with the option's link attribute.
+> Finally, just access the <strong>routes.js</strong> file at the root of the project, and include the new routes for each page, correlating them with the option's link attribute.

 </p>

 <br />

-<h3>Context</h3>
+<h3>🌐 Context</h3>

 <p align="justify">
 The Context API is how React makes data available from parent to child components via props.
 Thus, it's not necessary to explicitly pass the props on each component.

-Then, inside the src folder, you can see the contexts created, and which are in use in the application, for example:
+Then, inside the <strong>src</strong> folder, you can see the contexts created, and which are in use in the application, for example:

 <table>
   <tr>